Install renewable energy on your farm

 Holiday letting can still be commercially viable, but you must recalculate your projections using the new tax rules before investing.

 Class Q permitted development is attractive because it is faster and cheaper than full planning permission.
+The rules were expanded on 21 May 2024.
 However, there are strict conditions:

 Prior approval is not automatic.
 Local authorities refuse applications that fail the tests, particularly on highways grounds.
 Consider pre-application advice before investing in detailed plans.